 A rising number of senior citizens are capturing some of their youth by going on adventurous vacations.
 They are trading their free time for traveling.
 They are packing suitcases and even strapping on backpacks for the first time.

 For some, senior travel is less about where they are going, but it is more about the act of motion and seeing what they can in their golden years.
-For other seniors, they are fulfilling dreams of hiking in the Himalayas or cutting their way through a dense tropical jungle with a machete+.
+For other seniors, they are fulfilling dreams of hiking in the Himalayas or cutting their way through the dense tropical jungle with a machete+.

 Whether you are adventurous, or if you would like to go to white sandy Jamaican beaches and sip on fresh cocktails and listen to Reggae music, there are always activities to keep you happy.

-senior travel: tips & tricks
+Senior travel: tips & tricks

 Here are some helpful senior travel tips to help you have an enjoyable trip.